genropy/genropy_saved/docs/genro/components/components/th/th_further_info.rst

     A correct setting of a TableHandler needs:

-    * a *table* parameter: string.
-Set the :ref:`table` to which the TableHandler is linked.
+    * a *table* parameter: set the :ref:`table` to which the TableHandler is linked.
     * *condition*: the condition gathers the default query parameters, that will be added to the optional query made by the user.

-    Alternatively, if add???, you can specify the *relation* parameter (link the relation parameter to the :ref:`relation_name`!!!);
+    Alternatively, if you define a :ref:`relation_name` for the :ref:`table` from which the TableHandler gets its values, you can specify the *relation* parameter in the TableHandler;
-    if you do so, the *table* and the *condition* attributes are taken automatically.
+    if you do so, the *table* and the *condition* attributes are taken automatically (but you can override their values redefining them!)

     Let's see some examples: